NEXUS-IBA: 45 Years of Global Broadcasting Innovation and Bridging Digital Divides

 Bridging the Digital Divide with Medium Wave and Shortwave Broadcasting

 Medium-wave and shortwave broadcasting by Nexus-IBA has been pivotal in bridging the digital divide and reaching audiences in Europe, Africa, and Asia.
-These broadcasting methods ensure connectivity in regions with limited or no internet access, providing diverse content, including news, talk shows, and cultural programs.
+These broadcasting methods ensure connectivity in regions with limited or no internet access and provide diverse content, including news, talk shows, and cultural programs.
 This resilience is crucial in maintaining an inclusive medium in the face of digital inequality.

 Shortwave Broadcasting: Connecting Remote and Isolated Regions